DanieleMarchei/MathAndDataStructures/README.md

 ## Introduction

 This is a C# library for advanced math and data structures.<br>
-It starts as a little project and, how knows, maybe one day will be a professional thing. :)
+It starts as a little project and, who knows, maybe one day will be a professional thing. :)
 <br>

 ## Status